danomatika/QDTracker/HeadOSC/Readme.md

 cons:

 * only tracks 1 "person" aka sufficiently large thing
-* requires empty space, distracted by other suffciently large things
+* requires empty space, distracted by other sufficiently large things
 * not truely 3d, more like 2.5 since it's only from 1 perspective
 * no orientation data (aka looking up, looking down, etc)